Planning Your Day at the Festival: For Teachers

 - If you need extra tickets, please ask our School Services Team when you arrive.
 School discount available day of: $13 (cash only) for all shows depending on availability (taxes included)

-- Host(s) will assist your school group throughout the day – give you an orientation, get you to and from your show, help choose activities and lunch site and answer any questions you may have.
+- By request, host(s) can assist your school group throughout the day – give you an orientation, get you to and from your show, help choose activities and lunch site and answer any questions you may have.
+For more information, download our FESTIVAL HOST PROGRAM info package

 Everyone needs a ticket!